-- Rates were calculated using StatsWales mid-year population estimates. - Ethnicity-specific rates were calculated using the Office for National Statistics 2011 Census data table KS201EW. - In the geographical analyses, 95% confidence intervals (Poisson, exact) were calculated using Stata 14.1. - Continuum of HIV care estimates for England were taken from PHE's 2017 "Towards elimination of HIV transmission, AIDS and HIV-related deaths in the UK" report (see https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/675809/Towards_elimination_of_HIV_transmission_AIDS_and_HIV_related_deaths_in_the_UK.pdf)
+- Rates were calculated using StatsWales mid-year population estimates.
+The 2016 population estimate was used for 2017. - Ethnicity-specific rates were calculated using the Office for National Statistics 2011 Census data table KS201EW.
+It is worth noting that ethnicity-specific rates may be affected by changes in the underlying populations since 2011. - In the geographical analyses, 95% confidence intervals (Poisson, exact) were calculated using Stata 14.1.

-Author: CDSC Date: June 2018 Status: Approved Version: v1 Page: 3 of 5 Intended Audience: Health professionals
+Author: CDSC Date: September 2018 Status: Approved Version: v1 Page: 3 of 5 Intended Audience: Health professionals